 Initial situation.
-Though the patient reports no symptom, except food impaction, the poor contact point has facilitated deep proximal decay.
+Though the patient reported no symptoms except food impaction, the poor contact point facilitated deep proximal decay.

-A basic box and cavity design is performed to remove the non supported occlusal enamel and the infected dentin.
-Cavity cleaning is made with a mechanical action until finding resistant and hard dentin.
+We designed a basic box and cavity to remove the non supported occlusal enamel and the infected dentin.
+We cleaned the cavity with a mechanical action until finding resistant and hard dentin.

-Once the cavity cleaning is completed a simple operative field is performed to isolate the tooth using a single hole in the rubber dam, in order to simplify the procedure, speed up the technique.
+Once the cavity is clean, a simple single-tooth isolation is used to create the operative field, in order to simplify the procedure, speed up the technique.

 The the adhesive is applied for 15 seconds with the microbrush and it is highly recommended to wait another 15 seconds in order to let the adhesive penetrate and infiltrate the collagen fibers between and inside dentin tubules.

-A 30 seconds light curing protocol is performed before placing the dentin substitute.
+A 30 seconds light curing protocol is used before placing the dentin substitute.

 A 2 minutes setting time for chemical curing is highly recommended to let the polymerisation stress be reduced by the slow curing of the material.
 After the plastic phase a light curing of 1 minute is done to improve the conversion rate of the material.

-Matrix, wedge, and rubber dam are removed and an ideal cavity is designed in order to bring up the cervical margin, thanks to the dentin substitute used, no undercut should exist to be able to take an analogical or digital impression.
+Matrix, wedge, and rubber dam are removed and an ideal cavity is designed in order to lift the cervical margin, thanks to the dentin substitute used, no undercut should exist to be able to take an analogical or digital impression.

 A temporary resin is used to fill the cavity during the inlay fabrication (Systemp inlay Ivoclar Vivadent).

-Inlay is performed with composite block (LuxaCam Composite DMG) in order to:
+The inlay is fabricated with a composite block (LuxaCam Composite DMG) in order to:

 – facilitate the milling of the inlay (easily millable compared to ceramic for small restoration)